weihan7742/Dinosaur-Game-Application/src/edu/monash/fit2099/Notes.md

 3. Duplicated code
 - Duplicated code in FollowBehaviour and EatFoodBehaviour[/]
-- Duplicated code in dinosaur and baby dinosaur
+- Duplicated code in dinosaur and baby dinosaur[/]

 4. Breeding
-- Dinosaurs are able to interbreed for now (will change in the future)
+- Dinosaurs are able to interbreed for now (will change in the future)[0]
 - simplify code[/]
 - solve downcasting issue[/]
 - Dinosaur still breeds after being pregnant[/]